Dactylorhiza fuchsii

-Dactylorhiza maculata subsp. fuchsii, the common spotted orchid, is a subspecies of flowering plant in the orchid family Orchidaceae.

-Dactylorhiza maculata subsp. fuchsii is one of Europe's most common wild orchids.
-It is widespread across much of Europe, with the range extending eastward into Siberia, Mongolia and Xinjiang.
+Dactylorhiza fuchsii, the common spotted orchid, is a species of flowering plant in the orchid family Orchidaceae.
+It is one of Europe's most common wild orchids, and is widespread across much of Europe, with the range extending eastward into Siberia, Mongolia and Xinjiang.
 The species is also reportedly naturalised in the Canadian Province of Ontario.

+Description

-Dactylorhiza maculata subsp. fuchsii is a herbaceous perennial plant ranging from 10 to 60 cm in height.
+Dactylorhiza fuchsii is a herbaceous perennial plant ranging from 10 to 60 cm in height.
 The inflorescence is a dense-flowered spike, produced in June–August, that is at first conical then cylindrical.
 The flower colour can vary from white to pale purple with purple spots, a symmetrical pattern of dark purple loops or dots and dashes.
 The lip has three lobes.
 The bracts are usually shorter than the flower.
 The lip is smaller than that of the very similar Dactylorhiza maculata and has three deeper cuts.
 The middle lobe is more than half as large as a lateral lobe.
 Some colonies are highly perfumed, attractive to day-flying moths.
 The leaves are narrow lanceolate, keeled and often dark-spotted.

 Identification

 It is similar to other orchids in the Dactylorhiza maculata group.
 D. maculata ssp. maculata is distinguished by having the lip less deeply trilobed, while D. maculata subsp. saccifera has one spur large and saccular (sac-shaped) and the bracts of the inflorescence as long as or longer than the flowers.
-Outside of the "maculata group", D. majalis is very similar to D. maculata subsp. fuchsii, but is distinguished by the following characters: the spots of the leaves are less elongated, the bracts of the inflorescence are longer and the lower transcend the inflorescence itself; it tends to be less cylindrical (a little more 'globular'), the stem is hollow (not solid) and the leaves are slightly larger.
-Other similar orchids are D. incarnata and D. majalis subsp. lapponica but these species have hollow stems and different habitat (fens and bogs).
+Outside of the "maculata group", D. majalis is very similar to D. fuchsii, but is distinguished by the following characteristics: the spots of the leaves are less elongated, the bracts of the inflorescence are longer and the lower transcend the inflorescence itself; it tends to be less cylindrical (a little more 'globular'), the stem is hollow (not solid) and the leaves are slightly larger.
+Other similar orchids are D. incarnata and D. majalis subsp. lapponica, but these species have hollow stems and different habitat (fens and bogs).